scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Core AS**: Each isolation domain (ISD) is administered by a set of distinguished autonomous systems (ASes) called core ASes, which are responsible for initiating the path-discovery and -construction process (in SCION called "beaconing").

 **Endpoint**: An endpoint is the start- or the endpoint of a SCION path.
 For example, an endpoint can be a host as defined in {{RFC1122}}, or a gateway bridging a SCION and an IP domain.
-This definition is based on the definition in {{I-D.path-properties-voc}}.
+This definition is based on the definition in {{RFC9473}}.

 **Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION hosts, which is used to transmit packets in the data plane and can be created with a combination of up to three path segments (an up-segment, a core-segment, and a down-segment).